Bajena/matrix_boost/README.md

 Even though this gem was created mainly for learning how to use C extensions in Ruby you should still be able to use it in your production code.

+You can install the gem by adding `gem "matrix_boost"` to your gemfile.

-You can either use `MatrixBoost.multiply(m1, m2)` or replace the original methods from `Matrix` by calling `MatrixBoost.apply_core_extensions`.
+Then you can either use `MatrixBoost.multiply(m1, m2)` or replace the original methods from `Matrix` by calling `MatrixBoost.apply_core_extensions`.

 ### How do I play around?